 The \exoiris package provides a flexible and efficient framework for analyzing spectrophotometric time-series data in the context of exoplanet transmission spectroscopy.
 Its core design principles (direct modeling of two-dimensional spectrophotometric datasets and joint analysis of multi-instrument, multi-epoch observations) enable robust and self-consistent inference of both wavelength-dependent and wavelength-independent parameters.

-A key strength of \exoiris lies in its explicit parameterization of wavelength-dependent quantities, such as the planet-star radius ratio and limb darkening coefficients, using spline models.
-This approach decouples the spectral resolution of the transmission spectrum from the resolution of the data, allowing users to balance model complexity against scientific goals.
+A key strength of \exoiris lies in its explicit parameterization of wavelength-dependent quantities, such as the planet-star radius ratio and limb darkening, using interpolating models.
+This approach decouples the spectral resolution of the transmission spectrum from the data resolution, allowing users to balance model complexity against scientific goals.
 In addition, the inclusion of group-based structures for instrumental offsets, noise properties, and transit timing variations enables accurate joint modeling of heterogeneous datasets.

 The example analysis of WASP-39~b highlights the effectiveness of these methods. \exoiris accommodates diverse instrument modes, detector configurations, and data characteristics within a single modeling framework.
-The results reproduce the transmission spectrum derived by \citet{Carter2024} while also providing improved flexibility for sensitivity testing, including the impact of systematic offsets and timing discrepancies.
+The results reproduce the transmission spectrum derived by \citet{Carter2024} and provide improved flexibility for sensitivity testing, including the impact of systematic offsets and timing discrepancies.

+Additionally, \exoiris is computationally efficient.
+The 24 WASP-39~b joint analyses ($n_\mathrm{k}$ of 25, 60, 130, and 230, repeated for nearest-neighbor, linear, quadratic B-spline, cubic B-spline, PCHIP, and Makima radius-ratio interpolation) were all carried out during a single day using a MacBook Pro with an M3 Max CPU.
+High computational efficiency combined with the ability to perform iterative and branching workflows allows for an exploratory approach where the users can test hypotheses and refine models dynamically.

+Finally, \exoiris remains under active development, driven by community feedback.
+Future updates will focus on further increasing the adaptability of the interpolation-based transmission spectrum model and improving the efficiency of the optimization and posterior sampling routines.

-\software{PyTransit \citep{Parviainen2015, Parviainen2020a, Parviainen2020b}, LDTk \citep{Parviainen2015b}, Astropy \citep{astropy:2013, astropy:2018, astropy:2022} emcee \citep{Foreman-Mackey2012}, celerite2 \citep{Foreman-Mackey2023}, NumPy \citep{Harris2020}, SciPy \citep{Virtanen2020}, Numba \citep{Lam2015}. }
+\software{PyTransit \citep{Parviainen2015, Parviainen2020a, Parviainen2020b}, LDTk \citep{Parviainen2015b}, Astropy \citep{astropy:2013, astropy:2018, astropy:2022}, emcee \citep{Foreman-Mackey2012}, celerite2 \citep{Foreman-Mackey2023}, NumPy \citep{Harris2020}, SciPy \citep{Virtanen2020}, Numba \citep{Lam2015}. }